 Keep up-to-date with our new PCREF newsletter

-We wil be sharing news about our work to implement the PCREF, in partnership with our communities and staff, in our regular PCREF newsletter.
-Read the latest issue which includes an introduction from Kuli Kaur-Wilson, Chief Strategy and Partnerships Officer.
+We will be sharing news about our work to implement the PCREF, in partnership with our communities and staff, in our PCREF newsletter.

 The people leading the implementation of the PCREF at the Trust are: